Blarfnip/JRNL/README.md

 Use `npm run package-win32` to use `electron packager` to automatically build the electron app into a Win32 executable.

 ## Like what I do?
+I'm a college student, so if you enjoy my work please donate:
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T1TDCS)